It's almost June, which means that mountain laurel will soon be blooming at the top of Spence Field.

-The hike to Spence Field out of Cades Cove is probably one of the most underrated hikes in the Smokies.
-I would go so far as to say that the combination of Spence Field and Rocky Top could rate as one of the top three hikes in the Great Smoky Mountains.
-Gregory Bald would definitely be included in that group, with Mt.
-LeConte via Alum Cave, Mt.
-Cammerer or maybe Charlies Bunion rounding out the top three.
+The hike to Spence Field out of Cades Cove is probably one of the most underrated hikes in the Smokies, in my opinion.
+I would go so far as to say that the combination of Spence Field and Rocky Top ranks as number 3 on my list of the Top 10 Hikes in Great Smoky Mountains National Park.

-In addition to the outstanding views from Rocky Top anytime of the year, the mountain laurel at Spence Field makes this a special hike.
-The best time to tackle the 5.1-mile trek to Spence is usually right around mid-June when the grassy bald area is exploding with mountain laurel in peak bloom.
+In addition to the outstanding views from Rocky Top anytime of the year, the mountain laurel at Spence Field makes this an exceptional hike.
+The best time to tackle the 5.1-mile trek to Spence is usually right around mid-June when the grassy bald area is exploding with mountain laurel at or near peak bloom.

-Spence Field also provides for some outstanding views of the North Carolina side of the Smokies, but if you still have the energy, hike another 1.2 miles to Rocky Top for an even better vantage point - possibly the best in the park.
+Although Spence Field provides for some outstanding views of the North Carolina side of the Smokies, you should definitely hike another 1.2 miles to Rocky Top for an even better vantage point - possibly the best in the park.

 Here's a preview of some of the sights you'll see at the top: